U.S. Supreme Court

 B.A., University of Houston

 Shane Pennington serves as counsel in Vicente Sederberg's New York office.
-His practice focuses on federal appeals and regulatory issues.
+His practice focuses on federal appeals and regulatory issues related to cannabis and hemp.
 As a former law clerk to federal judges on the D.C.
 Circuit, the Fifth Circuit, and the D.C.
 District Court, Shane’s unique insights can also assist clients in evaluating potential or pending cases involving complex regulatory issues.

 Shane is recognized as “One to Watch” by Best Lawyers in America® and as a “Texas Rising Star” in Appellate Law by Thomson Reuters’ Super Lawyers.
-He provides commentary regarding administrative law issues to the Yale Journal on Regulation "Notice & Comment" blog, as well as his own blog, admin.law.
+He provides commentary regarding administrative law issues to the Yale Journal on Regulation "Notice & Comment" blog.
 He is also a regular contributor to the “News From the Circuits” column published in the American Bar Association’s Administrative and Regulatory Law News.

 Leadership & Community Involvement